fleetdm/fleet/handbook/company/communications.md

 Before committing anything to code, we create wireframes (referred to as ["drafting"](https://fleetdm.com/handbook/company/product-groups#making-changes)) to illustrate all changes that affect the layout and structure of the user interface, design, or APIs of fleetdm.com.
 See [Why do we use a wireframe first approach](https://fleetdm.com/handbook/company/why-this-way#why-do-we-use-a-wireframe-first-approach) for more information.

 The [Digital Experience team](https://fleetdm.com/handbook/digital-experience#team) holds regular design review sessions to evaluate, revise, and approve wireframes before moving into production.
-Design review sessions are hosted by the [Head of Design](https://calendar.google.com/calendar/u/0?cid=bXRob21hc0BmbGVldGRtLmNvbQ) and typically take place daily, late afternoon (CST).
+Design review sessions are hosted by the [Head of Design](https://calendar.google.com/calendar/u/0?cid=bXRob21hc0BmbGVldGRtLmNvbQ) and typically take place daily, late afternoon (CT).
 Anyone is welcome to join.

 ## Marketing programs